 Report the behaviour

-If you do not feel comfortable acting to stop the behaviour or you speak with the person, and the behaviour continues, report the behaviour to your Teacher, Manager or the Human Resources Officer.
+If you do not feel comfortable acting to stop the behaviour or you speak with the person, and the behaviour continues, report the behaviour to your Teacher, Manager or the Human Resources/Work Health and Safety (HR/WHS)Officer.
 These team members can also provide you with guidance and support.

 The College will deal with the complaint by following these procedures or the Complaints Policy.
 You may choose to make an informal or formal complaint.